Freeze88-2/LP2_P1/README.md

 be running, so the values are returned with a `NoMove` order that allows for the upper part of the code to read the `bestMove` discerned through the last runs].

+Finally, there’s the `for-loop` cycle that runs if none of these conditions were met, and where which `move` is the `bestMove` is decided.
+First, it creates a variable `bestMove` to save the move in.
+Then the algorithm enters a `for-loop` that checks each column twice, once for each available piece shape, and also checks if the algorithm player still has pieces of said shape.
+It starts by placing the piece with `DoMove`, and immediately after calls on itself, `NegaMax`, negates it and increments the `depth`, this way playing the adversary, and intercalating between itself and the adversary each time `NegaMax` is negated.
+Once it gets to the max depth of the inspection branch it performs the alpha-beta cuts.
+By comparing each move value with the highest attained value so far, is the new value is smaller, it won’t look more into this branch and save running time, for both columns and shapes.
+In the end, the best position and shape, `bestMove`, is returned to be played.

 ### Heuristic

 The heuristic in this project has the task to check out the values of the board